Richard Pootmans

-Richard Pootmans is a Canadian politician who currently serves as the councillor for Ward 6 on the Calgary City Council.
+Richard Pootmans is a Canadian politician who served as the councillor for Ward 6 on the Calgary City Council.
 Pootmans initially served two terms from 2010 to 2017 before a one-term hiatus during which he co-founded a consultancy.
 He returned to council following the 2021 municipal election.
+Pootmans resigned from his position on November 26, 2024, citing "personal and family reasons," less than a year from the 2025 Calgary municipal election.

 Early life

 Richard Pootmans was born in 1956.